mmisiarek/knowledge/english/lessons/work.md

 the first meeting with the project team and the client of the project

 ## a deliverable
-a tngible, measurable output of a task, for example a document or a product
+a tengible, measurable output of a task, for example a document or a product

 ## a timeline
 a schedule of activities